crhunt/Counterfactual-Recurrent-Network/README.md

 	--model_name                         # Model name (used for saving the model).
 	--b_encoder_hyperparm_tuning         # Boolean flag for performing hyperparameter tuning for the encoder.
 	--b_decoder_hyperparm_tuning         # Boolean flag for performing hyperparameter tuning for the decoder.
+  --version                            # Version of CRN_Model.
+Options are "v1", "compat", "v2".
+  --load_data                          # Load data from a pickle file rather than generate for the test.
 ```

 Outputs: